 The National Weather Service in Northern Indiana is continuing to expand into other social media platforms to gather and share information.

 Basic spotter training sessions are held every year, during February and March.
-A listing of upcoming sessions can be found by viewing the Event Calendar.
+A listing of upcoming sessions can be found by viewing the list above.
 The training classes typically take around 2 hours.
 In order to remain current, annual refresher training is encouraged.

 In an effort to maintain an accurate database, spotters who have not received training within 3 years of the their last session will be removed.